Georgia Industrial Minerals, Inc.

 Our finished product

 Georgia Industrial Minerals was created in 1995 to recover sand from the sedimentary ores that contained mica, sand, and clay.
 Very quickly it was realized that considerable mica had to be removed in order to upgrade the sand products.
 The emphasis was shifted from sand to mica and the patented technology was developed and implemented.
-Since 1997 this facility has been dedicated to improving the recovery of muscovite mica and the facility has gone through one expansion after another to increase mica throughput.
+Since 1997 this facility has been dedicated to improving the recovery of muscovite mica.
+During this time, GIM has gone through several plant expansions to increase mica capacity and add new mica products.

-Presently GIM is capable of producing a full line of wet ground muscovite mica products, and is positioning the facility to also produce a full line of dry ground products and flake muscovite mica products.
+GIM is capable of producing a large family of muscovite mica products, including wet ground, dry ground, micronized and flake muscovite mica products.

 Geology and Reserves